On-line approach to off-line coloring problems on graphs with geometric representations: Coloring algorithm for rectangle and subtree overlap graphs

-Clearly, the colors assigned by First-fit to the vertices in $P'\setminus R$ do not depend on the colors assigned to the vertices in $R$.
+By the definition of $R$, the colors assigned by First-fit to the vertices in $P'\setminus R$ do not depend on the colors assigned to the vertices in $R$.
 In particular, if we ran First-fit only on the graph $G[P'\setminus R]$, then we would obtain exactly the same colors on the vertices in $P'\setminus R$.
 Let $a$ be the maximum color used by First-fit on $G[P']$.
 Since there is a vertex in $P'$ with color $a$, there must be a vertex in $P'\setminus R$ with color $a-1$.
 This, the fact that $G[P'\setminus R]$ is a forest, and Theorem \ref{thm:first-fit} yield $a\leq\lfloor\log_2{|P'|}\rfloor+2$.